 If a particular slave server has update problems, log in to that server and run ypxfr interactively.
 If ypxfr fails, it prints an error message that will help you solve the problem.
-If ypxfr succeeds, but you believe that it is failing at times, create a log file to enable the logging of messages by typing:
+If ypxfr succeeds, but you believe that it is failing at times, create a log file to enable the logging of messages by typing the following commands: